Scroll and Tablet Blog

 CHORUS: (dancing in a slow circle to very creepy music—no, I’m not making that up) Oh gods, we are really having a time of it down here.
 There’s all sorts of suffering going on, but we will focus on women not being able to have children, because we want to be in on the whole foreshadowing act, too.
 Come, all the gods, and help us.
 But not Ares, god of violence, he’s a sociopathic lunatic.

 Stay tuned for the rest of the play, to find out—DRAMATICALLY—what happens.
-And to learn more about the myth of Oedipus, enroll in CLAS-C 205 Classical Mythology, coming up as a late-start class in Fall 2023, and earn GEC credits while you’re at it!
+Want to read the whole play?
+Join us for CLAS-C 321 Classical Myth and Culture in Theater and Film, coming Spring 2025 with no pre-reqs.
+And to learn more about the myth of Oedipus, enroll in CLAS-C 205 Classical Mythology, also coming up Spring 2025, and earn GEC credits while you’re at it!
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!